cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 more into a distributed computing paradigm, which presents additional challenges.

-### Big Data Application Provider to Big Data Framework Provider Interface
+### Big Data Application Provider to Big Data Framework Provider Interface {#sec:app-provider-requirements}

 The Big Data Framework Provider typically consists of one or more hierarchically organized instances of the components in the NBDRA IT